mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

      DAST_API_OVERRIDES_ENV: $TEST_API_BEARERAUTH
    ```

-1. To validate that authentication is working, run an DAST API test and review the fuzzing logs
+1. To validate that authentication is working, run an DAST API test and review the job logs
    and the test API's application logs.

 ##### Token generated at test runtime

-If the bearer token must be generated and doesn't expire during testing, you can provide to API
-fuzzing a file containing the token.
+If the bearer token must be generated and doesn't expire during testing, you can provide to DAST API a file containing the token.
 A prior stage and job, or part of the DAST API job, can
 generate this file.

 DAST API expects to receive a JSON file with the following structure: